A framework for understanding how the anti-trans movement works and how we defeat it.

 The primary motivation of this wing is to undermine the consensus on trans health care and prevent trans people, particularly trans young people, from accessing any form of medical gender affirmation.
 Depending on the group this can be for ideological, political, or religious reasons.

-Organised disinformation is a tactic that has been used to great effect in fuelling opposition to climate action and public responses to the Covid-19 pandemic.
+Organised disinformation is a tactic that has been used to great effect in fuelling opposition to climate action and public responses to the Covid-19 pandemic

 How the Anti-Trans Movement Collaborates

-The far-right and TERF wings function as mouthpieces for disinformation groups like Genspect.
+The Far-Right and TERF wings function as mouthpieces for disinformation groups like Genspect.
 This can be seen in Australia by how the conservative press is largely the only news services that will regularly platform anti-trans views and TERF spokespeople.
 Unfortunately, due to the lack of familiarity the general public has with trans people and issues, journalists and viewers are highly susceptible to disinformation campaigns.

 Many prominent TERF or anti-trans figures are also involved in the disinformation wing as advisors.
 For example, Abigail Shier, author of the anti-trans and widely discredited book ‘Irreversible Damage: the Transgender Craze Seducing our Daughters’, is an advisor to Genspect.

 TERF organisations have been funded by far right think tanks.
 For example the organisation WoLF received funding from the Alliance Defending Freedom (an organisation that supports conversion practices) and has spoken at conferences organised by the Heritage Foundation and far-right religious groups.
+Additionally, it was recently exposed that the LGB Alliance UK shares an office space with a number of far-right think tanks.

 The reason why these partnerships are forged is because it advantages the far-right to use supposedly ‘progressive’ voices to give their arguments greater political legitimacy and power by cutting across traditional political lines and confusing debate.

 In the past far-right organisations have had a role in funding and erecting disinformation organisations.
-It seems that a similar strategy is being employed here to fund groups that utilise and promote disinformation.
+It seems that a similar strategy is being employed here to fund groups that develop and disseminate disinformation.
 This is the strategy that fossil fuel companies and right wing think tanks employed in the early days of the climate movement, bankrolling climate denialism to obscure the truth about fossil fuels and delay action.

 At the date of publishing over 2600 emails from anti-trans organisations in the US have been leaked to the public giving insight as to how these groups have collaborated on anti-trans legislation.
 What it shows is that TERF groups, far-right think tanks, anti-LGBTIQ+ organisations, conversion groups, and known actors in the disinformation wing were collaborating on messaging and political strategy regarding bills to outlaw gender affirming care for minors at least as far back as 2019.